Butheina Hamdah

 PhD Student

-In the realm of her prior research, Butheina explored the navigation of American Muslim national institutional leadership through concepts of American exceptionalism and civil religion.
-Her academic contributions have found platforms in Muftah Magazine and have earned recognition in esteemed publications such as The New York Times and The Christian Science Monitor.
-She has also showcased her findings at annual conferences hosted by the American Sociological Association and the Association for the Sociology of Religion.
+Butheina’s doctoral fields of specialization include gender and political economy in the modern United States, Islam and the secular, and American Islam.
+In prior research, Butheina examined how national Muslim institutional leaders in the U.S. navigate concepts of American exceptionalism and civil religion.
+Her academic contributions have earned recognition in publications such as The New York Times and The Christian Science Monitor and have been presented at the annual meetings of the American Sociological Association and the Association for the Sociology of Religion.
+She also serves as an editor and writer for Muftah Magazine.